Popular French Sour Beer Breweries to Try

 - Blend of hoppy IPAs and wine-yeast sours

-The best part for me is heading to their region—on any trip, these breweries give you new reasons to skip the mass-market stuff and try something with a real sense of place.
+The best part for me is visiting the region.
+On any trip, these breweries give you a reason to skip mass-market beer.
+Instead, you get something with a real sense of place.

-As more French breweries embrace wild fermentation and champion local ingredients, the craft beer renaissance in France is only just beginning.
-Each of these breweries brings a unique angle to sours, but they all share a curiosity and playful spirit that keeps French beer evolving and exciting.
+As more French breweries get into wild fermentation and they’re really promoting local ingredients, there’s kind of a craft beer renaissance going on, though honestly it feels like it’s only warming up.
+In the world of French sour beer breweries in France, this whole thing is just starting, like barely at the edge of the curve.
+Each of these breweries brings a unique angle to sours.
+But they all share a curiosity and playful spirit that keeps French beer evolving and exciting, especially among wild ales France breweries.

 Regional Hotspots For French Sour Ales

-When I started exploring French sour beers, I quickly realized that certain regions have become real hubs for this kind of brewing.
+When I started exploring French sour beers and learning more about sour beer in France, I quickly realized something.
+Certain regions have become real hubs for this kind of brewing.
 It’s not just random; there’s a history and a modern drive behind it.
 I’ve found that looking at these areas gives you a great snapshot of what’s happening.

 Alsace-Lorraine’s Brewing Heritage